-The Nittany Valley Society was chartered in April 2012 as a “cultural conservancy” for the unique Central Pennsylvania community that houses Penn State University—a non-profit, locally-based organization dedicated to cultivating an appreciation, rooted in a distinct “sense of place,” for the history, customs, and traditions that define its spirit.
+The Nittany Valley Society was chartered as a “cultural conservancy” for the unique Central Pennsylvania community that houses Penn State University—a non-profit, locally-based organization dedicated to cultivating an appreciation, rooted in a distinct “sense of place,” for the history, customs, and traditions that define its spirit.
 In practice, the group aims to strengthen a sense of regional identity and enhance community experience by sharing the stories of the place in a compelling and accessible fashion, while providing context and opportunities for new stories and experiences.

 Creation of Nittany Valley Press and its Special Collection